 The two common tests for prostate cancer are a digital rectal examination (DRE), and a prostate-specific antigen (PSA) blood test.
 Neither of these is completely accurate.
 If the tests suggest there is a problem, your doctor may repeat the test or refer you to a specialist.
 A biopsy may be needed to confirm the diagnosis.

 The two common tests for prostate cancer are a digital rectal examination (DRE) and a prostate-specific antigen (PSA) blood test.
-Neither of these is completely accurate, so it is recommended to have both.
+Neither of these is completely accurate, so it is recommended to have both if you decide to be tested for prostate cancer.
 If the tests suggest there is a problem, your doctor may repeat the test or refer you to a specialist.
 A biopsy (removal of some prostate tissue) may be needed to confirm a suspected diagnosis.

 Discuss testing with your doctor.
 It is not recommended that all men are routinely tested for prostate cancer.
 You will need to consider the benefits, risks and uncertainties of testing, as well as your own risk of developing the disease.